Timeline

 - Outstanding data contributions (top 5, rated by an expert reviewer panel) are invited to contribute to a special issue in the Journal of Electromyography and Kinesiology

-- Runs parallel to Phase 0
+- Runs parallel to the Data Challenge

 - Competitors are provided with training data from the MUniverse benchmark collection (including motor unit spike train labels)